Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Introduction

 This paper is organized as follows.
-In \Sec{section1}, we provide general formulae for the production of GWs during the radiation-domination era, and we introduce the unequal-time correlator (UETC) of the anisotropic stresses originating from sound waves. \Sec{sw_sec} deals with the velocity field within the framework of the sound shell model.
+In \Sec{section1}, we provide general formulae for the production of GWs during the radiation-domination era, and we introduce the unequal-time correlator (UETC) of the anisotropic stresses originating from sound waves. \SSec{sw_sec} deals with the velocity field within the framework of the sound shell model.
 We provide new results regarding the causality bounds on the velocity field and its UETC spectrum.
 Being the focus of the current work on GW production, we briefly discuss a theoretical interpretation of the causality argument for the initial conditions used in the sound shell model \cite{Hindmarsh:2016lnk, Hindmarsh:2019phv}, and we extend the discussion in an accompanying paper \cite{kin_sp_SSM}.

 In \Sec{stationary_UETC}, we study specific features of the GW spectrum in the sound shell model, both analytically and numerically.
 In particular, we discuss the occurrence of the $k^3$ causal tail at small frequencies.
-We investigate its dependence on the duration of the source, identifying the cases in which the assumptions of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} do not apply.
-The dependence of the GW amplitude on the duration of the source is the topic of \Sec{linear_vs_quadratic}, where we compare the results from the sound shell model with those obtained for a velocity field with Gaussian (cf.~Kraichnan) decorrelation, taken as an example.
+We investigate its dependence on the duration of the source, identifying the cases in which the assumptions of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} do not apply.
+The dependence of the GW amplitude on the duration of the source is the topic of \Sec{linear_vs_quadratic}.
+We study the GW production for stationary processes by comparing the results obtained within the sound shell model with those obtained for a velocity field with Gaussian (cf.~Kraichnan) decorrelation.

 Numerical results for the GW spectrum are presented in \Sec{numerical_GW}.
 We show that a steep $\OmGW \sim k^7$ growth may appear below the peak under certain circumstances, leading to a bump in the spectral shape.
 A linear growth $\OmGW \sim k$ can also develop between the causal $\OmGW \sim k^3$ and the steep bump.
-Studying the dependence of the amplitude on the duration of the source $\delta\tfin$, we find that the causality tail is always quadratic in $\delta\tfin$, while the peak may present a quadratic or a linear dependence, with the latter being the one obtained in refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.
+Studying the dependence of the amplitude on the duration of the source $\delta\tfin$, we find that the causality tail is always quadratic in $\delta\tfin$, while the peak may present a quadratic or a linear dependence, with the latter being the one obtained in Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.

 We provide a template for the current-day observable $\OmGW$, as a function of the parameters that describe the phase transition.
-In \Sec{conclusions} we discuss the implications and conclude.
+In \Sec{conclusions}, we discuss the implications and conclude.